Executive Summary

 Steps:

-- Compress the payload using zlib deflate
+sw2025, or use a pre-configured domain if set viaSANDWORM_DNS_DOMAIN - Compress the payload using zlib deflate

-- Encode as base64url string
+- Encode as a base64url string

 - Split into 60-character chunks (DNS label length limit)

-- Send each chunk as a DNS A-record query:
+- Send each chunk as a DNS A-record query

-- Mix in legitimate DNS queries as cover traffic (e.g., `google.com`, `npmjs.org`)
+- Mix in legitimate DNS queries as cover traffic (e.g., google.com, npmjs.org)

-- Add random delays (300ms - 3s) between queries to avoid detection
+- Add random delays (300ms–3s) between queries to avoid detection

-- Send completion beacon: `end.{totalChunks}.{sessionId}.{domain}`
+- Send completion beacon:

-DeadSwitch: The Nuclear Option
+3. DeadSwitch: The Nuclear Option

-McpInject: AI Toolchain Poisoning
+4. McpInject: AI Toolchain Poisoning

 - Intercept AI interactions with legitimate tools